 Most of the trails end at beautiful viewpoints where you can look out over the huge park.
 Depending on the season, it could be covered in wildflowers, such as in spring, or completely barren, during the hot, dry summers.

 Many different Australian animals live in the park.
 So you should definitely keep your eyes peeled for glimpses of famous Aussie residents!
 Animals including echidnas, wallabies, and dingoes are often spotted wandering in Mirima.

 You aren’t allowed to camp in the park.
-However, the Kununurra Caravan Park is not far away if you fancy spending the night in a tent!
+However, Kununurra Caravan Park is not far away if you fancy spending the night in a tent!

-Waringarri Arts is a gallery and studio space which is popular with many Aboriginal artists.
+Waringarri Arts is a gallery and studio space that is popular with many Aboriginal artists.
 From groups including Miriwoong and Gajirrabeng, who are both from the Kimberley.
 On any given day, you’re likely to see people gathered around the courtyard, painting and chatting in the sun.